powsybl/powsybl.github.io/docs/tools/sensitivity-computation.md

 documentation page to learn more about importer's post processors.

 # Configuration
-To run a sensitivity computation, one have to configure the the [componentDefaultConfig](../configuration/modules/componentDefaultConfig.md) module to indicate the implementations to use for:
+To run a sensitivity computation, one has to configure the the [componentDefaultConfig](../configuration/modules/componentDefaultConfig.md) module to indicate the implementations to use for:
 - the `com.powsybl.sensitivity.SensitivityComputation` to use, by setting the `SensitivityComputationFactory` property
 - the `com.powsybl.sensitivity.SensitivityFactorsProvider` to use, by setting the `SensitivityFactorsProviderFactory` property